 Absolute value can be predicated only of what a man possesses under any and all circumstances,–here, what a man is directly and in himself.
 It is the possession of a great heart or a great head, and not the mere fame of it, which is worth having, and conducive to happiness.
 Not fame, but that which deserves to be famous, is what a man should hold in esteem.

 Life is such a poor business that the strictest economy must be exercised in its good things.
 Youth has enough and to spare in itself, and must rest content with what it has.
 But when the delights and joys of life fall away in old age, as the leaves from a tree in autumn, fame buds forth opportunely, like a plant that is green in winter.
-Fame is, as it were, the fruit that must grow all the summer before it can be enjoyed at Yule.
+Fame is the fruit that must grow all the summer before it can be enjoyed at Yule.
 There is no greater consolation in age than the feeling of having put the whole force of one’s youth into works which still remain young.

 There is not much to be got anywhere in the world.
 It is filled with misery and pain; and if a man escapes these, boredom lies in wait for him at every corner.
 Nay more; it is evil which generally has the upper hand, and folly makes the most noise.
 Fate is cruel, and mankind is pitiable.
 In such a world as this, a man who is rich in himself is like a bright, warm, happy room at Christmastide, while without are the frost and snow of a December night.
 Therefore, without doubt, the happiest destiny on earth is to have the rare gift of a rich individuality, and, more especially to be possessed of a good endowment of intellect; this is the happiest destiny, though it may not be, after all, a very brilliant one.